codefresh-io/cap-docs.codefresh.io/_docs/integrations/ci-integrations.md

   For the complete list of arguments you can use, see [CI integration argument reference](#ci-integration-argument-reference) later in this article.

 1. To generate a YAML snippet with the arguments, on the top-right, click **Generate Manifest**.
-1. In the generated manifest, add fields and values, as needed.
+   Codefresh validates the generated manifest, and alerts you to undefined arguments that are required, and other errors.

+   {% include image.html
+lightbox="true"
+file="/images/integrations/classic/generated-manifest-with-error.png"
+url="/images/integrationsclassic/generated-manifest-with-error.png"
+alt="Example of manifest generated for Codefresh Classic with validation errors" caption="Example of manifest generated for Codefresh Classic with validation errors" max-width="50%"
+%}

+{:start="5"}
+1. If required, click **Close**, update as needed and generate the manifest again.
-1. To copy the YAML manifest, click **Copy**.
+1. If there are no validation errors, click **Copy**.

 {% include image.html
 lightbox="true"